ammar1y/personal-website/_posts/English/2020/2020-02-12-Analysis-of-International-Football-Matches-Between-1872-and-2018.md

 ## Code of the Analysis

-The whole analysis with the code used and with explanations about the operations performed can be found in a Jupyter notebook in [this Github repository]XX.
+The whole analysis with the code used and with explanations about the operations performed can be found in a Jupyter notebook in [this Github repository](https://github.com/ammar1y/Analysis-of-International-Football-Matches-Between-1872-and-2018).
 Please note that the notebook contains extra analytics that are not presented in this post.
 So if you want everything, see the notebook.

 And now, **let's dive** into the analysis results.
 If you need to see an image in bigger size, right-click on the image and open it in a new tab.